Psychoeducational Assessments in Edmonton & St. Albert

 • Advocate for appropriate educational accommodations

-• Guide IEP (Individualized Education Plan) development
+• Guide IEP (Individualized Education Plan) or IPP (Individual Program Plan) development

 • Inform future therapeutic interventions